Alternative Investment Funds Comparative Guide

 1.4 Are any bilateral, multilateral or supranational instruments in effect in your jurisdiction of relevance to alternative investment funds?

-The GFSC has signed bilateral cooperation agreements with 27 securities regulators from the European Union and the wider European Economic Area, including the United Kingdom, France and Germany, to allow Guernsey funds to be marketed in those jurisdictions by way of their respective national private placement regimes.

-The GFSC also entered into a memorandum of understanding with the UK Financial Conduct Authority in March 2019 to give further certainty to Guernsey fund managers in light of Brexit.
+The JFSC has entered into bilateral cooperation agreements with 27 EU Member States (including the UK) to allow Jersey funds to be marketed in those jurisdictions by way of their respective national private placement regimes.
+The JFSC also entered into a memorandum of understanding with the UK's Financial Conduct Authority in March 2019 to give further certainty to Jersey fund manager in light of Brexit.

 1.5 Which bodies are responsible for regulating alternative investment funds in your jurisdiction?
 What powers do they have?